SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/sekoiaio.md

     For example, an intake key from the NGINX format is required for watching NGINX access logs.

-If you want to collect multiple source files, just add a new entry in the configuration.
+If you want to collect multiple source files on the host, just add a new entry in the configuration.
 For instance:

     ```yaml
     logfiles: